SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/dragAndDropExample.md

 The last two events are quite similar as `BlDragEnterEvent` and `BlDragLeaveEvent` check if your cursor enters or leaves the bounds of an Element while dragging.
 However, it is **important** to know these events are sent to the element directly under the cursor during the drag process.
 This means that because we usually drag an element that follows the cursor, it won't be possible for the cursor to know if it entered another element's bounds behind.

-The following snippet shows this behavior:
+The following snippet shows this behavior: In its first definition it does not fully work.
-It creates a light green and a target light red element.
+It creates two elements: a light green and a target light red.
-In this snippet, we add a border to the red element whenever the green element enters its bounds while dragging, and we remove this border when it leaves.
+We add a border to the red element whenever the green element enters its bounds while dragging, and we remove this border when it leaves.
+However it is not clearly happening.

-SD!
-Not true

 ```st
 element := BlElement new background: Color lightGreen.